wegitor/logic-analyzer-ai-mcp/README.md

 - **Supported Versions:**
   - This project is designed for Saleae Logic 1.x/2.x automation.
 Some features may only be available in Logic 2.x with the appropriate automation API installed.

-## Compatibility & Tested Version

-This project is tested with [Saleae Logic 1.2.40 for Windows](https://downloads.saleae.com/logic/1.2.40/Logic%201.2.40%20(Windows).zip).

-- Please use this version for best compatibility.
-- Other versions may work, but are not guaranteed or officially supported by this project.

 ### Note on Capture File Formats